-Your Welcome Moment: Meet Your CEO and Group.
+Your Journeys Highlight Moment: Lecture on Gross National Happiness, Thimphu.
 Arrival and departure transfer.
-Visit the Rimpung Dzong, a school for Monks.
+Visit the Rimpung Dzong.
 Hike to Punakha Dzong monastery and fertility shrine.
 Visit the town of Wangdue and walk to Khamsum Yueley Chorten shrine.
 Visit the village of Khewa.
-Walk to the monastery of Gangtey Goempa and visit a Community School.
-Walk across Phobjikha Khewa Valleys.
-Visit the National Library, the Institute for Zorig Chusum (Art and Craft) and the Memorial Chorten.
+Black-Necked Crane Centre visit.
+Hike to the monastery of Gangtey Goempa.
+Walk across Phobjikha and Khewa valleys.
+Visit the National Library, the Institute for Zorig Chusum (arts and crafts) and the Thimphu Chorten.
 Hike to Kila Goempa nunnery.
-Explore the Haa Valley including the Wangchuk Lo Dzong shrine and the Lhakhang Nagpo and Lhakhang Karpo Temples.
-Visit the fortress of Drukgyal Dzong and hike to Taktsang monastery (Tiger’s Nest).
-Visit Kyichu Lhakhang Temple and the local archery grounds.
+Explore shrines and temples of the Haa Valley.
+Visit the fortress of Drukgyal Dzong and hike to Taktsang Monastery (Tiger’s Nest).
+Visit Kyichu Lhakhang Temple.
 All transport between destinations and to/from included activities.

-Visit one of the most remote countries in the world, Take a moment to reflect at ancient Buddhist temples and shrines, Hike along peaceful nature trails and thrilling cliffs, Experience the pristine and peaceful nature of the ‘Dragon Kingdom’.
+Visit one of the most remote countries in the world, enjoy a meeting and lecture with a monk about Buddhist culture in Bhutan, learn how to cook ema datshi (chili cheese) with a local farm family, hike along peaceful nature trails and thrilling cliffs, experience the pristine and peaceful nature of the “Dragon Kingdom”

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.